IvetteMcDermott/PP2-Js/README.md

 - [Programiz](https://www.programiz.com/javascript/setTimeout)
 - [CSS-Tricks](https://css-tricks.com/)

-Also, I had made use of the tutor support and received guidance of my mentor.
+Also, I had made use of the tutor support and received very helpful guidance and resources of my mentor, Brian Macharia.